How to import custom information via CSV

 You can now either add an additional mapping by left-clicking the + Add Mapping button and connect a different column from your CSV file to a different custom attribute field, or you can click the blue Assignment button at the bottom to continue.

-You're now in the mapping stage of the Plugin.
+You're now in the mapping stage of the extension.

 You can now map a datapoint from the selected CSV row to the previously selected custom attribute field of an asset.